 Community-Based Pipeline Initiatives - Weil is proud of its continued efforts engaging with students from the Big Brothers Big Sisters of NYC, PALS and PENCIL programs, exposing adolescents and young adults to future professional opportunities and careers in the legal profession.

 Great values are the bedrock of a great law firm.
-Weil’s award-winning pro bono practice demonstrates the Firm’s deeply held belief that legal representation of those with limited access to justice is among the highest values a law firm can hold.
+Weil’s pro bono practice demonstrates the Firm’s deeply held belief that legal representation of those with limited access to justice is among the highest values a law firm can hold.
 We consider it not only our professional responsibility but also our moral obligation and an integral part of our culture.

-Weil performed more than 50,000 hours of pro bono work last year alone, from civil rights litigation to criminal justice reform and complex not-for-profit alliances, for both individual and institutional clients.
+Weil performed more than 50,000 hours of pro bono work in 2017 alone, from civil rights litigation to criminal justice reform and complex not-for-profit alliances, for both individual and institutional clients.
 Our partner organizations include the Innocence Project, the Center for Constitutional Rights and the International Refugee Assistance Project, to name a few.
 Many of the Firm’s pro bono matters are multi-office and international.
 In addition, Weil’s Not-For-Profit Practice Group hosts an annual Not-For-Profit Board Governance Symposium to highlight board leadership best practices.